-Reference Title Summary Application date of standard Application date for Group AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments The Standard contains three main parts and makes amendments to a number Standards and Interpretations.
-Part A of AASB 2013-9 makes consequential amendments arising from the issuance of AASB CF 2013-1.
+Reference Title Summary Application date of standard Application date for Group AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments Amendments to Australian Accounting Standards - Conceptual Standards and Interpretations.
+Framework, Materiality and Financial Part A of AASB 2013-9 makes consequential amendments arising from the issuance of AASB CF 2013-1.
 Part B makes amendments to particular Australian Accounting Standards to delete references to AASB 1031 and also makes minor editorial amendments to various other standards.
 Part C makes amendments to a number of Australian Accounting Standards, including incorporating Chapter 6 Hedge Accounting into AASB 9 Financial Instruments.
 Part A -Already effective Part B - periods beginning on or after 1 January 2014 Part C - reporting periods beginning on or after 1 January 2015 Part A - Already effective Part B - period beginning 1 July 2014 Part c - period beginning 1 July 2015 Amendments to IAS 16 and IAS 38 Clarification of Acceptable Methods of Depreciation and Amortisation (Amendments to IAS 16 and IAS 38) IAS 16 and IAS 38 both establish the principle for the basis of depreciation and amortisation as being the expected pattern of consumption of the future economic benefits of an asset.
 The IASB has clarified that the use of revenue-based methods to calculate the depreciation of an asset is not appropriate because revenue generated by an activity that includes the use of an asset generally reflects factors other than the consumption of the economic benefits embodied in the asset.
 The IASB also clarified that revenue is generally presumed to be an inappropriate basis for measuring the consumption of the economic 1 January 2016 1 July 2016